rancher-sandbox/docs.rancherdesktop.io/blog/2026-06-18-installing-rancher-desktop-2.md

 export PATH="$HOME/.rd2/bin:$PATH"
 ```

-This alpha sets up no paths for you, so that line is your job.
-Both the Docker
+This alpha doesn't set up any paths for you, so you will need to add that line
-and Kubernetes contexts are named `rancher-desktop-2`, and 2.0 will not take
+to your shell profile yourself.
+Both the Docker and Kubernetes contexts are
+named `rancher-desktop-2`, and 2.0 will not take over a context you already
-over a context you already have selected.
-If you run both side by side, move
+have selected.
+If you run both side by side, move between them by switching
-between them by switching contexts:
+contexts:

 ```bash
 docker context use rancher-desktop-2